Overview

 - the initial stack pointer value is at address 0 of the vector table;

-- the initial program counter value is at address 4 of the vector table.
-The processor hardware will initialise the stack pointer register and the program counter register using those values.
+The processor’s hardware will initialise the stack pointer register and the program counter register using these values.

 Stepping over the initial steps after reset, the boot rom code will eventually execute our program code uploaded as UF2 file, as created from Astrobe’s .bin